vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 # create the directory for it
 mkdir shopping-list && cd shopping-list

-# initialize a Spring Boot - we'll be using the Spring Boot CLI
+# initialize a Spring Boot project - we'll be using the Spring Boot CLI
-# this will create a folder named backend containing the Spring Boot maven project
+# this will create a folder named backend containing the Spring Boot Maven project
 spring init -a shopping-list-backend -g com.example -d=web,h2,data-jpa --description "shopping list backend powered by spring boot" -n shopping-list-backend backend
 {% endhighlight %}

 Now it is time to initialize the GH repository, we'll be doing this from the command line too (we'll be needing _hub_ for this).

 {% highlight sh%}
+pwd
+<your-project-location>/shopping-list
 # initialize a git repository and commit the current state of the project
 git init
 git add .